 An MSGin5G Client provides client-side functionality for UE Application Clients with the sending and receiving of messages via the MSGin5G Service to/from Application Servers and/or other MSGin5G Service endpoints; i.e. UEs.

-Functionalities of MSGin5G Client:
+Functionalities of MSGin5G Client including:

-- Exposing MSGin5G APIs to enable Application Clients to use an MSGin5G Service;
+- may expose MSGin5G APIs to enable Application Clients to use an MSGin5G Service;

-- Supporting registration of an MSGin5G Client to an MSGin5G Server to use an MSGin5G Service; and
+- supporting registration of an MSGin5G Client to an MSGin5G Server to use MSGin5G Service;

-- Supporting configuration of an MSGin5G Client required to use MSGin5G Service;
+- supporting configuration of an MSGin5G Client required to use MSGin5G Service;

-- Construct MSGin5G message when requested by a native application or Application Client;
+- construction of MSGin5G message when requested by a native application or Application Client;

-- Deliver MSGin5G message payload to the targeted native application or Application Client; and
+- delivery of MSGin5G message payload to the targeted native application or Application Client; and

-- Exchanging MSGin5G messages via an MSGin5G Server to/from Application Servers and/or other MSGin5G Service endpoints; i.e. UEs.
+- exchanging MSGin5G messages via an MSGin5G Server to/from Application Servers and/or other MSGin5G Service endpoints; i.e. UEs. and

+- acting as a relay for MSGin5G Client resides in other UE, which does not have enough capability to communicate with MSGin5G Server (i.e. a constrained device), to use MSGin5G Service.

-NOTE: A native application on an MSGin5G UE is the application logic built within the MSGin5G Client.
+NOTE 1: A native application on an MSGin5G UE is the application logic built within the MSGin5G Client.

+NOTE 2: The MSGin5G Client resides in a constrained device is same as the MSGin5G Client resides in a unconstrained device.
+E.g. both of them use same transport/data formats and have the same capabilities.